Project Euler Problem 23 Statement

 The any

-function makes the necessary comparisons.
-It subtracts every abundant number from the target number and checks if the result is an abundant number.
+function performs the necessary comparisons by subtracting each abundant number from the target number and checking whether the result is also an abundant number.
 For example, the target number 30 is checked as:

 - 30−24=6, 6 is not in our set.